Here is a review of two of his books that clearly show his deep attachment to India.

 Ruskin tells how he finds the postmen of the day to be more casually dressed as compared to the well-dressed postmen of yesteryears.
-And also, how the mail-runners have given way to mail-coaches.
+And also, how the mail-runners have given way to mail coaches.

-Before starting with his first story, Ruskin tells us that snowy days in winters give him immense joy.
+Before starting with his first story, Ruskin tells us that snowy days in winter give him immense joy.
 On such days he feels he can, forever, keep on writing about the places and people around him.